-5.10 Identifying the Extremely High Cost Per Location Threshold that will involve analysis of the pricing and associated data provided by applicants through the application process, including feedback and outcomes from the Negotiation Phase of the process.
+OBO will determine the Extremely High Cost Per Location Threshold (EHCPLT) once it has received all grant applications and will use it to efficiently allocate its BEAD funding based on the applications received.
+OBO will determine the EHCPLT through a process that will involve analysis of the pricing and associated data provided by applicants through the application process, including feedback and outcomes from the Negotiation Phase of the process.
 OBO may also take into account other data, including from previous broadband grant programs, from NTIA's toolkits, and other data sets.